 But why broccoli sprouts vs regular broccoli?

 Foods in their sprouted form also contain more enzymes.
 This enables us to absorb more nutrition from the food as well.
-Rather than cooking a pot full of broccoli – you may just want to reach for a handful of broccoli sprouts.
+Rather than cooking a pot full of broccoli, you may just want to reach for a handful of broccoli sprouts.

-This may be why many people refer to them as a superfood.
+Consequently, many people refer to them as a superfood.
 With up to 50 times more antioxidants than full grown broccoli, this Superfood is a roadblock for cancer causing free radicals.

 Broccoli Sprout Health Benefits & Cancer Prevention

 Broccoli sprouts contain a lot of nutrients for their caloric size.
 Therefore, people often call them a superfood.
 You can sometimes find them fresh in supermarkets, however, you can easily grow them at home too.

 Many people get inexpensive seed sprouters and grow broccoli sprouts on their kitchen counter year round.
 Save money by growing your own.
 Plus, you can also avoid pesticides, chlorine or other chemicals added to produce in grocery stores.

 Researchers concluded that only a diverse diet “induced a significant reduction in DNA oxidation.”
 (DNA oxidation, or oxidative damage, occurs when free radicals cause problems in the body.

 Antioxidants like some of the vitamins and phytochemicals found in plants are believed to reduce this damage.)
 In other words, as the researchers wrote, “smaller amounts of many phytochemicals may have greater beneficial effects than larger amounts of fewer phytochemicals.”